upf-gti/wgpuEngine/README.md

 ## Documentation & Examples

 The documentation is still in progress, but you can find it [here](https://upf-gti.github.io/wgpuEngine/)!
-For an example of how to use this engine, check out [Rooms](https://github.com/upf-gti/rooms)!
+For an example of how to use this engine, check out [wgpuEngineSample](https://github.com/upf-gti/wgpuEngineSample) and [Rooms](https://github.com/upf-gti/rooms)!

 ## Features